SKALE Review: Scam or Legit Crypto? Uncovering All The Red Flags

 - Very few mainstream dApps or high-profile projects have verified ongoing deployment on SKALE.

 This raises concerns over whether SKALE's ecosystem is lively or largely theoretical, driven more by marketing than real-world usage.
+For those interested in other high-performance blockchains, a review of the Fantom blockchain explained can offer comparative insights.

 What SKALE's Legal and Terms of Service Are Hiding